 Richard “Crazy Legs” Colón is a Bronx-born, Puerto Rican dancer, educator and pioneer recognized and respected globally for his Hip Hop and humanitarian contributions.
 Described as the most iconic Latino figure in Hip Hop history, Colón is the longtime President of legendary dance group, Rock Steady Crew and founder of Backspin Productions, which produces the annual Rock Steady Crew Anniversaries in New York City, as well as Rock Steady For Life, a non-profit organization created in the devastating aftermath of Hurricane Maria and committed to providing relief to the people of Puerto Rico.
 Since September 2017, Colón’s relief efforts have:

-Donated funds to El Departameto de la Comida and Visit Rico to support sustainable local agriculture and food sovereignty
+- Donated funds to El Departameto de la Comida, Visit Rico and Pura Emuna to support sustainable local agriculture and food sovereignty

-Facilitated over 900,000 lbs of relief good and supplies to the island
+- Helped facilitate over 900,000 lbs. of relief good and supplies to the west side of island

-- Been featured on CNN, ABC World News Now, NBC New York, Fox 5 New York, Fox News, Fox Business, Good Day New York, NPR, Huffington Post, Cheddar TV, Red Bull TV and many more
+- Been featured on CNN, ABC World News Now, NBC New York, Fox 5 New York, Fox News, Fox Business, NPR, Good Day New York, Huffington Post, Red Bull TV and more

 Recently, Colón was one of eight chosen pioneers in Google Doodle’s celebrated global interactive experience in honor of the 44th anniversary of the birth of Hip Hop.
 He was also featured on CNN’s United Shades of America to speak about the economic state of Puerto Rico—and how he’s using his name and influence to bring money and exposure to the island by way of Puerto Rock Steady.